4 Common Jewelry Repairs… and How to Avoid Them

 TIP: personally, I avoid such cleaners entirely and leave more significant cleaning to trustworthy professionals.
 Such cleaning also involves checking for loose stones in settings or prongs that may need repair.

-For gemstones on the Mohs scale at 7 or above, a simple cleaning solution is warm water with mild soap (not detergent) and a soft toothbrush.
-For those at 6 or below, wiping with a damp soft cloth as needed is the way to clean them.
-A soft polishing cloth will keep any precious metal looking its best.
+For gemstones on the Mohs scale at 7 or above, a simple cleaning solution is warm water with a drop of mild dish soap (not detergent) and soak for 10-20 minutes.
+If needed, you can use a soft toothbrush to release residual buildup.
+For gemstones at 6 or below, wiping with a damp soft cloth as needed is the way to clean them.

 Previous